SyedAzizEnam/geoservice_api/README.md

 ```

 # Adding Third Party Services

-Additional services can be added in the 'service_config.yaml' file.
-The format of the yaml is as follows:
+Currently there are two geolocations services that are configured (Google, HERE).
+The services are configured in 'service_config.yaml' the services are used in the order that they appear in the configuration file.
+The api attempts to use the geolocation services in order until it successfully retreives a lat/lng pair.
+Additional services can be added to the file by following this format:
 ```yaml
   - name: name_of_service
     URL: url_of_service